Chart Color Schemes

 Narre Warren South is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Narre Warren South's dwellings, as per the latest Census, were predominantly houses at 93.0%, with other types (semi-detached, apartments, 'other') making up 6.9%.
-This contrasts with Melbourne metro's housing percentage of 67.9% and other dwellings at 32.1%.
-Home ownership in Narre Warren South stood at 24.6%, with mortgaged dwellings at 58.5% and rented ones at 16.9%.
+Narre Warren South's dwellings, as per the latest Census, were 93.0% houses and 6.9% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 67.9% houses and 32.1% other dwellings.
+Home ownership in Narre Warren South was at 24.6%, with mortgaged dwellings at 58.5% and rented ones at 16.9%.
 The median monthly mortgage repayment was $1,937, below Melbourne metro's average of $2,000.
-The median weekly rent in Narre Warren South was $401, compared to Melbourne metro's $390.
-Nationally, Narre Warren South's mortgage repayments were higher at $1,937 than the Australian average of $1,863, while rents were also higher at $401 compared to the national figure of $375.
+Median weekly rent in Narre Warren South was $401, compared to Melbourne metro's $390.
+Nationally, Narre Warren South's mortgage repayments were higher than the Australian average of $1,863, and rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing